zkjargon/zkjargon.github.io/src/intro_to_zk/what_is_proving.md

 We can try to multiply them together and find that indeed $5669 \times 4567 = 25890323$.
 We can now decide Statement 2 ✅.

-Notice that with the additional information, we only needed to perform one multiplication; much less work than trying out all the potential factorisations.
+Notice that with the additional information, we only needed to perform one multiplication; much less work than trying out all the potential factorizations.
 In a way, this additional information was in fact a **proof** that Statement 2 is true.

 **Answer #1 (informal): proving means giving auxiliary information about a statement to decide that it is true.**